‘Project Runway All Stars’ 2018 Recap: Episode 7 — A Kick In The Astro

 After watching the runway show on Project Runway All Stars 2018, it was time for the judges to give their feedback.
 The judges tonight were Alyssa Milano, Georgina Chapman, Isaac Misrahi, and guest judges Jesse Tyler Ferguson and RuPaul.
 The top and bottom looks for tonight came from Kimberly, Joshua, Merline, Fabio, Anthony, and Stanley.

 - Fabio – Georgina enjoyed that he had a different perspective than everyone else.
-Isaac said it doesn’t work, but it is great.
+Isaac said the design doesn’t work, but it is great.
 Jesse said he really responded to it.

 - Anthony – Alyssa said this is the design that kept on giving.
 Isaac said he did not give up her anatomy either.
 Jesse thought the top looked like spin art.

-- Merline – Isaac said with this in white and the eye makeup, it is divine.
-Georgina said this week, it’s gorgeous.
-Jesse said beautifully done.
+- Merline – Isaac said, with this in white and the eye makeup, the look is divine.
+Georgina said it’s gorgeous.
+Jesse said the look is beautifully done.
 RuPaul said it is exquisite.

 - Joshua – Georgina said the glue stick was an amazing idea, but everything else was not needed.
-RuPaul said it is outrageous and crazy, but it is so wrong, it is right.
+RuPaul said it is outrageous and crazy, but it is so wrong it is right.

 - Kimberly – Georgina said the overall design felt confusing.
 Jesse said he wants the cape for a tree skirt.